-Each low resolution grating is blazed to the center of its bandpass, while the high resolution grating is blazed to optimize efficiency in all bands.
+Each low resolution grating is blazed to the centre of its band-pass, while the high resolution grating is blazed to optimise efficiency in all bands.
 In order to be able to move the spectrum on the detector with an accuracy of 1/5 of a pixel, the grating wheel is driven with a 1:647 gear, and controlled via an inductive encoder directly attached to the grating wheel.